Why American Farmers Are Hacking Their Tractors With Ukrainian Firmware

 The main difference being that if you use "original" firmware, rest assured that NOBODY will be liable.
 If anything, JD will certainly have a way to brush it off on the farmer anyway.

+Is John Deere legally liable if an UNMODIFIED tractor malfunctions and hurts someone?
+Nope, that's right there in the summary of the license agreement.
+Why do you think THAT will change because of modified firmware?

-Tractor Users, not Owners (Score:2)
+Tractor Users, not Owners (Score:5, Funny)

 As is the case with most tech products, they try to reduce you to a user, not an owner.
 Maybe the farmers were tired of the tractor stopping in the middle of the field, and starting projecting ads on the windscreen while downloading an upgrade.